bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image092.jpeg" style="width:2in;height:2in"
 alt="the html5 canvas logo" />

-The <canvas> is a new HTML element described as "*a resolution-dependent bitmap canvas which can be used for rendering graphs, game graphics, or other visual images on the fly*."
+The &lt;canvas&gt; is a new HTML element described as "*a resolution-dependent bitmap canvas which can be used for rendering graphs, game graphics, or other visual images on the fly*."
 It's a rectangle included in your page where you can draw using scripting with